Michael Leidig

 Michael Leidig (born 19 April 1965) is a British journalist based in Vienna, Austria.
 He has worked for Austrian and international media in print and broadcast.
 He was also the owner of CEN, the news wire agency Central European News Ltd, which operated from 1995 to 2024.
 He is the co-founder of the independent freelance journalism initiative the Fourth Estate Alliance (T4).

-Central European News has been referred to by BuzzFeed as "The King of Bullsh*t News" due to a number of stories that CEN had been selling that Buzzfeed claimed were false.
-One such story BuzzFeed reported that CEN was selling was that 17 year old Noa Pothoven was killed by euthanasia, rather than the truth, which was that she had refused to be tube fed.
-CEN sued BuzzFeed over the story, alleging that it was attempting to damage CEN after it opened offices in London; the suit was dismissed.
+In 2015, BuzzFeed published an investigation alleging that Central European News distributed attention-grabbing stories that were often inaccurate or false.
+Leidig and CEN filed an $11 million defamation action in New York in January 2016.
+The action was dismissed in March 2019 after the court held that Leidig and CEN had not disproven BuzzFeed's allegations that Leidig and CEN distributed attention-grabbing stories that were often inaccurate or false.

 Career

 Leidig moved to Austria in 1993 to take up a role as a news presenter with the ORF and in 1995 left to start his first agency, CEN.
 In 1996, he became editor of the monthly English language Vienna Reporter and in 1995 became editor of a daily Austrian English language newspaper Austria Today.
 He also produced English language news with a daily English section for Die Presse for several years, later taking over the layout, editorial and writing of a page a day in the Wiener Zeitung, the world's oldest still selling newspaper.
 CEN later launched other online news wire projects such as the Austrian Times that included an English food guide with Austrian chef Bernie Rieder.

 Leidig co-wrote the book "The Girl in the Cellar - The Natascha Kampusch Story" published by Hodder & Stoughton in 2006.

 In 2008, Leidig met Austrian charity worker Hannes Urban and they were involved in establishing the Austrian charity project Journalism Without Borders.

 In April 2024, Leidig shuttered Central European News along with his other news agencies: Newsflash, AsiaWire and Clipzilla.
 At that time the network employed 30 people and had offices in Austria and Macedonia with staff also working in Iran, Egypt, China and Turkey.
 Leidig said he needed to make £47,000 each month to cover costs and had only been bringing in £25,000.